 - 7.30am–9.30am: Breakfast in the dining hall.

 - 10am–4pm: Golf at the Cambridge Meridian Golf Club.
-(Full details to follow to those who register their interest on the booking form.)
+(Please email the Alumni Officer if interested.)

 - 12.15pm–1.45pm: Lunch can be purchased in the Dining Hall.